Start locally – win globally. Here are a quick, actionable guide and a short checklist for a rising business to grow online quickly + tools.

 The first term is very narrow, it surely has larger search volume and higher competition, and it will be harder to rank for to get even to the top 50.
 Whereas the second term slightly reveals the search intent and can be good to rank for on pages that sell food for guinea pigs or just tell how to care about the animals.
 The third term is the clearest.

 So, your strategy is to find as many long-tail keywords as possible and embed them into your content.
 Use the keyword phrases in titles, meta description, in meta tags, and they will quickly bring you audiences.
-When you get your first traffic and the search engines find out that your content is extremely useful for users, it will improve your ranking dramatically.
+When you get your first traffic and the search engines find out that your content is beneficial for users, it will improve your ranking dramatically.

 7. Have a social media strategy